-- Current curriculum vitae (no more than four pages, single-spaced);
+- Curriculum vitae (no more than four pages, single-spaced);

 - Proposal abstract (no more than 400 words);

-- How the proposed research aligns with the mission of the Institute (see ndias.nd.edu/about);
+- How the proposed research aligns with the research theme and mission of the Institute (see ndias.nd.edu/about);

-- Preliminary objectives for the research to be conducted (this section should include an overview of the project, intended results [such as whether the research might result in a book, refereed journal article, art work, etc.], and the expected audience);
+- Preliminary objectives for the research to be conducted (i.e., whether the research might result in a book, journal article, art work, etc.);

-- The proposed work plan (including what research or work has already been accomplished, what will be done during the fellowship period, the methodology to be employed, and the organization of the scholarly project, book, or other work expected from research conducted during the fellowship).
+- The proposed work plan (including what research or work has already been accomplished, what will be done during the fellowship period, the methodology to be employed, and the organization of the scholarly project, book, or other work).